An exact local mapping from clock-spins to fermions: Abstract

 \section{Abstract}

 {\bf Clock-spin models are attracting great interest, due to both their rich phase diagram and their connection to parafermions.
 In this context, we derive an exact local mapping from clock-spin to fermionic partition functions.
 Such mapping, akin to techniques introduced by Fedotov and Popov for spin $\frac{1}{2}$ chains, grants access to well established numerical tools for the perturbative treatment of fermionic systems in the clock-spin framework.
-Moreover, aside from the direct application in clock-spin models, this new mapping enables the conception of interesting fermionic models, based on the clock-spin counterparts. }
+Moreover, in one dimension, it allows to use bosonization to access the low energy properties of clock-spin models.
+Finally, aside from the direct application in clock-spin models, this new mapping enables the conception of interesting fermionic models, based on the clock-spin counterparts. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}